By the end of this section, you will be able to:

 About ten o’clock they had all passed save one, who came in and wanted coffee made, which was done, and he, too, went on.
 A few minutes elapsed, and two couriers riding rapidly passed back.
 Then, presently, more soldiers came by, and this ended the passing of Sherman’s army by my place, leaving me poorer by thirty thousand dollars than I was yesterday morning.
 And a much stronger Rebel!

 According to this account, what was the reaction of enslaved people to the arrival of the Union forces?
 What did the Union forces do with the enslaved?
 For Lunt, did the strategy of total war work as planned?

 THE ELECTION OF 1864

 Despite the military successes for the Union army in 1863, in 1864, Lincoln’s status among many Northern voters plummeted.
 Citing the suspension of the writ of habeas corpus, many saw him as a dictator, bent on grabbing power while senselessly and uncaringly drafting more young men into combat.
 Arguably, his greatest liability, however, was the Emancipation Proclamation and the enlistment of African American soldiers.
-Many Whites in the North found this deeply offensive, since they still believed in racial inequality.
+Many White people in the North found this deeply offensive, since they still believed in racial inequality.
 The 1863 New York City Draft Riots illustrated the depth of White anger.

 Northern Democrats railed against Lincoln and the war.
 Republicans labeled these vocal opponents of the President Copperheads, a term that many antiwar Democrats accepted.
 As the anti-Lincoln poster below illustrates, his enemies tried to paint him as an untrustworthy and suspect leader (Figure 15.18).
 It seemed to most in the North that the Democratic candidate, General George B. McClellan, who did not support abolition and was replaced with another commander by Lincoln, would win the election.